-\paragraph{Hierarchical information is retained across generations} To assess whether the newly generated images retain their hierarchical information, we train a classifier on the original training datasets and then utilize it to classify the newly generated images from our TreeDiffusion.
-Specifically, we classify the newly generated images for each cluster separately.
-Ideally, ``pure`` leaves should be characterized by leaf-generations that are classified into one or very few classes from the original dataset.
-For this classification task, we utilize a ResNet-50 model \citep{he_deep_2016} trained on each dataset.
+To quantitively assess whether the newly generated images retain their cluster information, we train a classifier on the original labeled training data and then use it to classify generated images of TreeDiffusion.
+Specifically, we classify the generations for each cluster separately.
+The idea is that ``pure`` leaves should create samples that are classified into one or very few classes.
+For this classification task, we use a ResNet-50 model \cite{he_deep_2016} trained on each dataset.
 In \cref{fmnist_generations_hist}, we present randomly generated images from a TreeDiffusion model trained on FashionMNIST, together with normalized histograms depicting the distribution of the predicted classes for each leaf.
 For instance, clusters representing trousers and bags appear to accurately and distinctly capture their respective classes, as all their generated images are classified into one group only.
 Conversely, certain clusters are characterized by a mixture of classes, indicating that they are grouped together.
-Further results can be observed for the CIFAR-10 or MNIST dataset, shown in \cref{cifar_generations_hist} and \cref{mnist_generations_hist}, respectively.
-Overall, we observe that the leaf-specific generations retain the hierarchical clustering structure found by TreeVAE, thereby enhancing interpretability in diffusion models.
+Overall, we observe that the leaf-specific generations retain the hierarchical clustering structure found by TreeVAE, thereby enhancing the interpretability in diffusion models.